Treaties of Good Correspondence

 The Treaties of Good Correspondence were agreements drawn up under the Ancien Régime by the Basques of France and those of Spain, designed to guarantee the continuity of their economic relations despite the wars between the two countries.

 The first treaties appeared at the end of the 13th century and remained in use until the early 19th century.
 They were signed on Île des Faisans by representatives of each of the parties, under the supervision of the highest authorities of each of the two states, France and Spain.

-Other examples of the same economic pragmatism can still be found today all along the border between Spain and France, the latest dating from 1957 between Vera de Bidassoa and Sare.
+Other examples of the same economic pragmatism can still be found today all along the border between Spain and France, the latest dating from 1957 between Bera and Sare.
 On the other hand, other peoples, such as the Sámi, still use the same logic to protect themselves from the political ups and downs between states.

 History

 Arthur de Boislisle noted: "You know how difficult it is to prevent the people of Labourd from following their ancient customs; nor are you unaware that, at whatever price, the inhabitants of the mountains of France and Spain wish to consecrate their union, which the fiercest wars have never been able to interrupt [...]".

 The first treaties, whose actual title is "Treaties of Commerce or Good Correspondence between the Inhabitants of the Government of Bayonne and the Bailiwick of Labourd and those of the Provinces of Guipuscoa and the Seigniory of Biscay", seem to date from the end of the thirteenth century (1294) and the beginning of the fourteenth century (1306, 1309, 1311 and 1328) - at the time, the aim was to regularize the restitution of pinnaces stolen by the inhabitants of Bayonne or Biarritz, as well as those of Santander or Castro-Urdiales.
 Nevertheless, the most numerous treaties date from the seventeenth century.
 M. Habasque and the Intendant de Bezons date the origin of these treaties to 1625 and 1653 respectively.

 The Bayonne municipal archives record treaties dated October 17, 1536, September 30, 1537, December 23, 1652, December 20, 1653, December 13, 1654, 1667, 1675 and 1690.
 The Saint-Jean-de-Luz archives mention the treaty of 1719.

 Following the alliance of the Bourbons of France and Spain in the 18th century, these treaties lost their usefulness.
 During this century, we should note the treaty of 1719, established during the Regent's war against Philip V, and that of 1795, during the occupation of Guipuscoa by Directory troops, concluded with Biscay.

 As a final illustration of these treaties, in 1808 Napoleon authorized Bayonne to supply Irun, an authorization he extended in 1810 to the whole of Gipuzkoa and Biscay.